ZoomInfo

 12 Top Market Intelligence Tools for GTM Teams

-From startups to the Fortune 500, companies of all sizes are leveraging tools that gather market intelligence data to gain a competitive edge.
-Whether you need competitive intelligence to track rival moves, sales intelligence to identify in-market buyers, or market research to understand industry shifts, the right platform delivers the insights that actually move pipeline.
+Companies of all sizes use market intelligence data to gain a competitive edge.
+Whether you need competitive intelligence to track rival moves, sales intelligence to identify in-market buyers, or market research to understand industry shifts, the right platform delivers insights that move pipeline.

 Market intelligence tools deliver concrete value across your GTM motion: